WEEKEND OF SEPTEMBER 28, 2018

 11:00am & 3:00pm Just up the hill from the entrance gates, Mount Auburn has completed their most ambitious project yet: the Bigelow Chapel crematory addition and stained glass window restoration.
 Join a tour of the newly renovated and restored Bigelow Chapel and crematory viewing room–as well as a short Q & A session with Mount Auburn’s crematory manager.
 Limited space available for Death Salon Boston ticketholders only.

 Speakers and activities will be spread throughout the grounds of Mount Auburn Cemetery.
-These will be open to Death Salon attendees as well as to the general public and proximity to the speakers are on a first come, first served basis.
+These will be open to Death Salon attendees as well as to the general public and proximity to the speakers and performers is on a first come, first served basis.
+Maps and directions will be provided at the registration desk.

 Speakers and Events